gjoris/recipe-asana/README.md

 ## Introduction

-This is a recipe you can use to integrate Amazon Chime with Franz.
+This is a recipe you can use to integrate Asana with Franz.

 You can download Franz at: https://meetfranz.com/